Short answer

 Turn findings into decision exposure

-The output should not be a pile of findings.
-It should state which facts affect price, terms, governance, timing, communication, or the decision to proceed.
+The output should state which facts affect price, terms, governance, timing, communication, or the decision to proceed.